Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Implementation Details

 \subsection{Reproducibility and Compute}

-Training runs on a single NVIDIA H100 80\,GB GPU with 16 CPU workers for data generation; one full training run of the canonical checkpoint takes approximately $18$ hours of wall-clock time.
-The U-Net has $\approx 5.1$M parameters at $m=64$ (base channels $64$, multipliers $[1,2,3,4]$).
-We use a fixed seed ($0$) for training; all downstream evaluation runs additionally fix their own RNG seed to control sampling noise (seeds are reported per-experiment in the released JSON records).
+Training and all GPU-side benchmarks run on a single NVIDIA H100 80\,GB GPU under PyTorch 2.9 with CUDA 12.8 and 8 CPU threads (CPU baselines including pyvine-TLL are pinned to a single thread for fair timing); one full training run of the deployed checkpoint takes approximately $18$ hours of wall-clock time.
+The U-Net has $\approx 1.33\!\times\!10^{8}$ parameters at $m=64$ (base channels $128$, multipliers $[1,2,3,4]$, dropout $0.1$, 256-dim time embedding).
+The deployed checkpoint is the one saved at step $190{,}000$ of the $240{,}000$-step schedule, selected on a held-out copula validation suite.
+We use a fixed training seed ($42$); all downstream evaluation runs additionally fix their own RNG seed to control sampling noise (seeds are recorded per experiment in the saved run records).
 UCI evaluations use the standard \texttt{maf} train/test splits from \citet{papamakarios2017maf} and apply PIT via empirical CDFs fit on the training split (ranks divided by $n+1$).
 All figures and tables are produced from saved experiment outputs through a single scripted pipeline, and each run record stores the exact command line, random seed, and checkpoint hash used to produce it. \ifdefined\arxivmode For the public arXiv release, the code repository and released checkpoint are listed in the first-page availability footnote. \fi